-Viewers will learn about and be able to perform searches in PsycInfo that utilize the discipline-specific features of the database.
-Viewers will be able to limit their searches by article type, demographics of the group being studied, methodology, or other criteria pertinent to the discipline of Psychology.
+This tutorial will teach you to perform searches in PsycInfo that utilize the discipline-specific features of the database.
+You learn to limit searches by article type, demographics of the group being studied, methodology, or other criteria pertinent to the discipline of Psychology.

 Filetype: Interactive web content